TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

 ### High-Level Overview
 To give an idea of what the simulator looks like, here's a little annotated screenshot of an early version:

-{% image "assets/img/posts/projects/rdc-simulator/setup.jpg", "Annotation of the UI" %}
+{% image "assets/img/posts/projects/rdc-simulator/setup.jpg", "Annotation of the UI", "post1" %}

 Its core features?